MintMCP

 MintMCP's security architecture operates across multiple dimensions:

-Authentication and identity: OAuth 2.0, SAML, and SSO integration with existing identity providers.
+Authentication and identity: OAuth 2.0, SAML, SSO, and SCIM integration with existing identity providers.
 Support for both shared service accounts and per-user OAuth flows.

 Tool governance: Granular access control at the tool level.
 Configure permissions by role, enabling read-only operations while excluding write tools for specific teams.

-Audit and observability: Complete logs of every MCP interaction for SOC 2, HIPAA, and GDPR compliance.
+Audit and observability: Complete logs of every MCP interaction for SOC 2, HIPAA, and GDPR review workflows.
 Real-time monitoring for anomaly detection and SLA tracking.

 Prompt security: Protection against injection attacks and unauthorized data access through prompt-level guardrails.